Roshangedam/jayomail/README.md

 This version of JayoMail supports email templates with dynamic values using the `HTMLTemplate` class.
 You can attach files from local paths or URLs using the `attachFile` method.

 ---

-Make sure to replace the placeholder values such as `sender@example.com`, `SenderPassword`, `recipient@example.com`, and file paths with actual values or variables as needed.
-Additionally, customize the template file paths and image file paths according to your project structure.